tryscer/flock/flock-music.md

 ​	"Shut up, little girl\!"
 ​	"I have to… you know, I need to–"
 ​	"Thank God almighty, there's a service station up ahead\!"
-And so on.
+​	And so on.

-When we reach the Shell Durham Service Station (LARRY'S JUKE JOINT ADJACENT\!) it's so hot even the tarmac is sweating.
-We can see a couple of peeling pumps, previously red; the workshop behind the office, where a carcass of a car lays hopelessly dead.
+By the time we reach the Shell Durham Service Station (LARRY'S JUKE JOINT ADJACENT\!) it's so hot out that even the tarmac is sweating a little.
+We can see a couple of peeling pumps, previously red, the workshop behind the office, where a carcass of a car lays hopelessly dead.
 ​	Both Barry and Tim are drenched with sweat.
 Barry took off his coat and tie and he’s leaning on Tim, breathing hard; to our communal delight, Tim has taken off his shirt and is using it to dry his face.
 We girls leave the car – to get fresh air, of course.
-​	"Fill 'er up?" says the stocky man in overalls who appeared as if out of nowhere.
+​	"Fill 'er up?" says a stocky man in overalls, who appeared as if out of nowhere.
 His name patch says his name is Max.
 ​	“Nothing much to fill up,” Barry says, “unless you got a mechanic.”
 ​	"I can fix her," says Tim.
 ​	"Hell you can," says Barry.